-- You can use this form to advise the Radnor Arms Hotel Limited Community Benefit Society of how you would like us to treat your shares in the event of your death. - You can nominate a person (aged 16 or over) or an organisation to whom you wish your shares to be transferred on your death. - Alternatively, you can bequeath the value of your shares back to the Radnor Arms Hotel Limited Community Benefit Society. - Nominations only apply to the first $\pounds, 5,000$ of share capital: any proportion of your share capital over $\pounds, 5,000$ must be handled by your executors with reference to probate. - If you choose not to nominate anyone, or for the proportion of share capital above £5,000, your executors will deal with these shares as part of the administration of your estate. - The Society will respect your wishes insofar as the law, our Rules, and Policies permit.
+- You can use this form to advise the Radnor Arms Hotel Limited Community Benefit Society of how you would like us to treat your shares in the event of your death. - You can nominate a person (aged 16 or over) or an organisation to whom you wish your shares to be transferred on your death. - Alternatively, you can bequeath the value of your shares back to the Radnor Arms Hotel Limited Community Benefit Society. - Nominations only apply to the first £5,000 of share capital: any proportion of your share capital over £5,000 must be handled by your executors with reference to probate. - If you choose not to nominate anyone, or for the proportion of share capital above £5,000, your executors will deal with these shares as part of the administration of your estate. - The Society will respect your wishes insofar as the law, our Rules, and Policies permit.

-Beneficiary name % of Shareholding Full contact details: postal address, telephone number & email
+Full contact details: postal address,

+Shareholding telephone number & email

-I understand that it may not be possible for The Society to act on this request and I and my heirs will not hold The Society responsible for its actions.
-I understand that these instructions can only be revoked or amended by my giving clear written instructions to the Company Secretary of The Society at their registered address.
+ad I and my heirs will not hold The Society responsible for its actions.

+or amended by my givin g clear written instructions to the Company Secretary of The Society

+at their registered address.

 Full name

 Address

 Postcode

+Postcode

 Country if not United Kingdom

+,

 Phone number Email